ecoinvent/ecoinvent-topology/docs/index.rst

 * Integrity: All regions are automatically valid.
 * Explicit relationships: It is fast and simple to determine spatial relationships among regions by comparing their topological faces.
 There is no potential for floating-point errors, as no geometry math is needed.

+You can `download the current set of topological faces used in Ecoinvent here <http://geography.ecoinvent.org/report/files/faces.gpkg>`__.

 After state/province-level data is imported, country data is imported.
 Country borders are automatically snapped to province borders by the database.
 A series of data cleaning steps is then applied.
 Specifically, the following is done:

 * Provinces with self-intersecting borders are fiexed using `ST_MakeValid <http://postgis.org/documentation/manual-svn/ST_MakeValid.html>`__